mattlinares/mattlinares.github.io/_posts/2014-04-12-how-to-encrypt-email.md

 &nbsp;

 →5) Thunderbird attempts to fetch all your old mail by default.
-We will switch this behaviour off as it slows us down.
+We will switch this off as it slows us down.

 Go to "*Manual config*" > "*Advanced config*" > "*Synchronization & Storage*"

-Click on the setting "*Synchronize the most recent*" and change it to 1 day.
+Click on the setting "*Synchronize the most recent*" and change it to 1 day as highlighted by arrow 3.

 &nbsp;